Sunny with a High Near 27

 Saturday Night

-Mostly cloudy, with a low around 15.
-South southwest wind around 7 mph.
+A 30 percent chance of snow showers after 11pm.
+Cloudy, with a low around 17.
+South southwest wind 6 to 9 mph.

 Sunday